 New Modern Slavery Act 2015 Statement for 2020

 The organisational structure of Cobalt Recruitment (referred to as “The Company”) comprises of offices in five (5) different countries.

 Cobalt Recruitment is predominately a leading specialist recruitment provider to the Property, Construction & Engineering and Financial Services & Accounting sectors.
-We recruit professionals from our offices in the UK, Europe, Asia, America and New Zealand for clients ranging from large corporate organisations to niche entrepreneurial entities, as well as into the public sector. business and legal services to other businesses in both telephone, email and face to face consultancy formats.
+We recruit professionals from our offices in the UK, Europe, and America for clients ranging from large corporate organisations to niche entrepreneurial entities, as well as into the public sector. business and legal services to other businesses in both telephone, email and face to face consultancy formats.
 It offers a 24-hour advisory service for which demand is consistent throughout the year.

 Cobalt Recruitment considers that modern slavery encompasses:

 Human trafficking– involves transporting, recruiting or harbouring people for the purpose of exploitation, using violence, threats or coercion.

 Debt bondage or bonded labour – the world’s most widespread form of slavery, when people borrow money they cannot repay and are required to work to pay off the debt, then losing control over the conditions of both their employment and the debt.

 Descent-based slavery – where people are born into slavery because their ancestors were captured and enslaved; they remain in slavery by descent.

 Child slavery – many people often confuse child slavery with child labour, but it is much worse.
 Whilst child labour is harmful for children and hinders their education and development, child slavery occurs when a child is exploited for someone else’s gain.
 It can include child trafficking, child soldiers, child marriage and child domestic slavery.